This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is Zika virus infection diagnosed?

 - Your healthcare provider will examine you and ask about your symptoms.
 Tell him if you have traveled recently.
 Also tell him if you are pregnant or think you are pregnant.
-Your blood, urine, or saliva may be tested for infection.
+Your blood and urine may be tested for infection.
 If you are a man, a sample of your semen may be tested for infection.

 - You may need an amniocentesis if you are pregnant.
 An amniocentesis takes a sample of fluid from the amniotic sac.
 The amniotic sac surrounds and protects your baby.
 The fluid removed during an amniocentesis can be tested for infection.
 This information will help healthcare providers decide if your baby needs continued monitoring.
 Infants that are delivered by infected mothers may also be tested for Zika virus.
 Blood may be taken from the infant, umbilical cord, or placenta.